SoftwareHeritage/swh-docs/docs/index.rst

 ---------------------------------

 The deposit service allows a trusted partner to submit software source archives and its associated metadata to the Software Heritage archive.
-Metadata can be also submitted referencing a repository url (origin) or a
+Metadata can be also submitted referencing a repository url (origin).
-:ref:`SWHIDs <persistent-identifiers>`.

 :doc:`Discover the deposit service <user/deposit/index>`